-Applicant The person/organisation (usually the notice) of the Environmental Authorisation) wi Applicant The person/organisation (usually the holder of the Environmental Authorisation) with -- ----------- -- rights to undertake the development of the site.
+Applicant The person/organisation (usually the holder of the Environmental Authorisation) with rights to undertake the development of the site.

 Audit/Monitoring Regular inspection and verification of construction activities for degree of compliance to the Environmental Management Programme.

 Bund Enclosure under/around a storage facility to contain any spillage - the storage capacity of the bung must be 120% of the total capacity of the possible spillage amount plaster and associated equipment and materials.